 Society often shames, laughs at, or downright ignores midlife crisis symptoms.
 Unfortunately, this stigma can make people feel incredibly isolated during this vulnerable time.

-Individual therapy offers a safe and nonjudgmental space to explore the thoughts and feelings associated with life transitions and aging concerns.
+Therapy offers a safe and nonjudgmental space to explore the thoughts and feelings associated with life transitions and aging concerns.
 You’ll learn how to understand and cope with the struggles you’re facing.
 Additionally, therapy can also address underlying mood or anxiety disorders that potentially may be exacerbating your symptoms.

 Together, we can discover healthier ways to manage this phase of life.
 We can also create a more sustainable path towards overall fulfillment and happiness that includes marrying your values with the way you live your life.